 2. CCleaner shows that certain items are skipped when cleaning:

-When CCleaner detects that certain programs are running, typically browsers, you get prompted to close these programs, as CCleaner requires that your permission to close these programs.
+When CCleaner detects that certain programs are running, typically browsers, you get prompted to close these programs, as CCleaner requires your permission to close these programs.
 If the Do not show me this message again option is checked, CCleaner becomes unable to ask for this permission and cannot close the open browsers.

 You can be prompted for this even if the browser(s) appears closed, as they may be running in the background.